StoicSophist/Deer-Sight/README.md

 ## Issue
 Overhunting or unregulated hunting can lead to population imbalances and negatively impact ecosystems.

 Population monitoring is a critical aspect of wildlife management, ensuring the sustainable coexistence of species with their environments.
 Overhunting or unregulated hunting poses a significant threat to wildlife populations, as it can lead to imbalances in ecosystems, impacting biodiversity, ecological interactions, and overall ecosystem health.
-Here's an expanded explanation of the issue and the AI solution in the context of population monitoring:

 **Issue: Overhunting and Unregulated Hunting**